Stape

 Microsoft sets quite a few cookies, but the most important one is usually the click ID, which is used for attribution.
 In Microsoft's case, this is the cookie named '_uetmsclkid'.
 We need to extend this one.

-t's also important to know what a cookie's lifetime should be.
-In the case of click ID, it is usually set to the duration of the maximum available attribution window on the platform.
-Most often, it is 90 days.
+It's also important to know a cookie's life.
+In the case of click ID, it is usually set to the duration of the maximum available attribution window on the platform, which is usually 90 days.

 However, the lifetime of cookies like user ID should be 400 days max.